Risclover/intro-component-with-signup/README-template.md

 ### The challenge

-Users should be able to:
+Users should be able to

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page